 11. Students will learn the difference between vitamins and minerals and important roles each plays in good health.

-*I have included in the BONUS section, the Entire set of FDA-created materials (complete with tables and a glossary) that will allow for your children to complete the questions I have included related to vitamins, minerals, label reading, the different types of carbohydrates (sugars, sugar alcohols, fiber), fats (saturated, unsaturated, trans-fat), proteins, sodium, cholesterol, and more.
+*I have included in the BONUS section, the Entire set of FDA-created materials (complete with tables and a glossary) that will allow for your children to complete the questions I have included related to vitamins, minerals, label reading, the distinct types of carbohydrates (sugars, sugar alcohols, fiber), fats (saturated, unsaturated, trans-fat), proteins, sodium, cholesterol, and more.
 This will make it easier for your students to answer the lengthy and involved questions I have created to go with the FDA-created materials.
 (By the way, these questions could satisfy college requirements as well).
 Meal Planning for Kids is a digital download/printable type course.
-147 pages 7/14/2019 NEW!!!
-Meal Prep for Kids Supplemental Forms and Tables.
+200 pages

 Check out some of my other products: